aarontrowbridge/aarontrowbridge.github.io/content/posts/12-multilevel-transmon.md

 ## rotating-frame Hamiltonian

-Putting together all of the pieces above we arrive at the following hamiltonian for the transmon in the *rotating frame*:
+Putting together all of the pieces above we arrive at the following Hamiltonian for the transmon in the *rotating frame*:

 $$
 \begin{equation}